danny0838/git-store-meta/README.md

     .git/hooks/git-store-meta.pl --install

+to generate `pre-commit`, `post-checkout`, and `post-merge` hooks for the current Git repo.
+Of course you can modify the hooks afterwards to fit your needs better.

 The `--directory` (`-d`) option can be provided so that metadata of directories are also handled:

     .git/hooks/git-store-meta.pl --install -d

-This will generate `pre-commit`, `post-checkout`, and `post-merge` hooks for the current Git repo.
-Of course you can modify the hooks afterwards to fit your needs better.

-Note that the installation is skipped if there's already an existed hook with a same name to avoid a dangerous overwrite.
-In this case you'd have to rename the existed hook file, run the installation, and merge the hook contents manually.
+Note that the installation is skipped to avoid a dangerous overwrite if there are existing hooks.
+In this case you can rename the existing hook files, run the installation again, and merge the hook contents manually.

 Note that since Git doesn't provide a "post-reset" hook, git-store-meta doesn't run after a successful `git reset --hard`.
 To restore file metadata after a